nclarius/tile-gaps/README.md

 The size of the gap and the layouts and applications to be gapped are configurable.

-Please note that this script has the purpose of reshaping windows that have been manually moved to a screen corner with the default KWin window management system, and does not do any automatic tiling.
+Please note this script does not do any automatic tiling.
+Its purpose is to reshape windows that have been manually moved to a screen corner with the default KWin window management system.

 ![screenshot](img/screenshot.png)